berkeceylan/Gunnleif-Vault/401/CS408/Unguided Media.md

-One of the two medias that we used to transmit data in [[Physical Layer]].
+One of the two medias that we used to transmit data in [Physical Layer](Physical%20Layer.md).
 ## Wireless Transmission:

 ### Definition: